nirajp82/AmazonAuroraPostgreSQL/03_AmazonRDS_Aurora/04_WriteAndCommitFlow(RDSVsAurora).md

 * Transaction is considered **committed** when:

   * WAL is safely written on the primary
-  * (If Multi-AZ) WAL is synchronously written to the standby
+  * (If Multi-AZ) WAL is synchronously written to the standby instance

 ---